 Our Project Aim then is to research a new framework for effective information retrieval over a speech-only channel: Spoken Conversational Search (SCS), which provides a conversational approach to determining user information needs, presenting results, and enabling search reformulation.

-- JASIST Special Issue on Conversational Approaches to Information Retrieval
+- SIGDIAL 2018 Special Session on Conversational Approaches to Information Search, Retrieval, and Presentation

 - 1st International Workshop on Conversational Approaches to Information Retrieval (CAIR’17), co-located with SIGIR’17 (Tokyo, Japan)